Managing Talent to Win

 - Middle and upper-level managers new to their managerial role.

 - Middle and upper-level managers with experience who are looking for frameworks and tools in order to take their people management capabilities to the next level.

 Register with a Colleague

 Instituting new managerial practices can be more effective when approached with one or two colleagues.
-Consider attending as a team of two or three.
+Consider attending as a team of three or more.